nateforsyth/nateforsyth.github.io/_posts/2019-02-15-spfx-projects-and-shared-libraries-part-1.md

 I very much doubt it, but I am very happy with what I've implemented.

-We now have a simple shared TypeScript _lbrary_ project that is built using Azure Pipelines CI and published to an Azure Artifacts feed.
+We now have a simple shared TypeScript _library_ project that is built using Azure Pipelines CI and published to an Azure Artifacts feed.
 Configuring the feed with upstream sources enabled me to use that feed as an <b>npm</b> Registry replacement.

 We can simply <i>npm install project_name@latest</i> and access the _private_ shared code project including typings directly, along with all of the other lovely npm functionality that comes with an implementation such as this.